gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

   * IP address -- PostgreSQL does not listen on any network interface by default.
 It needs to know which IP address to listen on in order to use the network interface.
 It can be set to `0.0.0.0` to listen on all interfaces.
 It cannot be set to the loopack address 127.0.0.1
   * Network Address -- PostgreSQL access is controlled based on the network source.
 This can be in subnet (i.e. 192.168.0.0/255.255.255.0) or CIDR (i.e. 192.168.0.0/24) form.
 * User information for `pgbouncer` service
+  * The service runs as the same user as the database, default of `gitlab-psql`
+  * The service will have a regular database user account generated for it
   * Default username is `pgbouncer`.
 In the rest of the documentation we will refer to this username as `PGBOUNCER_USERNAME`
   * Password for `pgbouncer` service.
 In the rest of the documentation we will refer to this password as `PGBOUNCER_PASSWORD`
   * Password hash for `pgbouncer` service